What is an incontestable trademark registration?

 2) Descriptiveness – alleging that the mark is descriptive of the goods or services identified in the registration.

-While an incontestable is immune from certain challenges as outlined above, a third party may nonetheless seek to cancel an incontestable registration on grounds such as abandonment (i.e., failure to continue using the mark), fraud, misuse to misrepresent the source of goods or services, or the mark becoming generic.
+While an incontestable is immune from certain challenges as outlined above, a third party may nonetheless seek to cancel any registration over 5 years old on certain grounds.
+Such claims include abandonment (i.e., failure to continue using the mark), fraud, misuse to misrepresent the source of goods or services, or the mark becoming generic.

-Though a prior user would not be able to cancel an incontestable registration, the prior user can establish certain defenses to an incontestable registration by carving out territories where the prior user used its mark before the registration date.
+Though a prior user would not be able to cancel a registration 5 years or older based on likelihood of confusion, the prior user can establish certain defenses to an incontestable registration by carving out territories where the prior user used its mark before the registration date.

-Section 14(3) of the Lanham Act sets forth potential challenges that may be brought against an incontestable registration or any registration over five years, such as:
+Section 14(3) of the Lanham Act sets forth potential challenges that may be brought against any registration over five years, whether incontesable or not, such as:

 • generic mark